duckdm/neowarrior.nvim/README.md

   --   danger_bg = { group = "ErrorMsg" },
   --   project = { group = "Directory" },
   -- },

+  ---@type table Breakpoints for coloring urgency, priorities etc. breakpoints = {

+    ---@type table Urgency breakpoints.
+Uses equal or greater than for comparison. urgency = {
+      { 0, "dim" }, --- Equal or higher than 0
+      { 5, "warning" }, --- Equal or higher than 5
+      { 10, "danger" }, --- Equal or higher than 10
+    },

+    ---@type table Estimate breakpoints (note that this is not a default
+    ---taskwarrior field).
+Uses equal or greater than for comparison. estimate = {
+      { 0, "danger" }, --- Equal or higher than 0
+      { 1, "warning" }, --- Equal or higher than 1
+      { 8, "default" }, --- Equal or higher than 8
+    },

+    ---@type table Due date breakpoints.
+Uses hours, and equal or lesser than
+    ---for comparison.
+Use nil for a "catch all" value. due = {
+      { 0.5, "danger_bg" }, --- Equal or lesser than 0.5 hours
+      { 4, "danger" }, --- Equal or lesser than 4 hours
+      { 48, "warning" }, --- Equal or lesser than 48 hours
+      { nil, "dim" }, --- "Catch all" for the rest
+    },

+    ---@type table Priority colors.
+    priority = {
+      H = "danger",
+      M = "warning",
+      L = "success",
+      None = "default",
+    },
+  },

   ---@type table|nil Set config values for specific directories.
 Most
   --- config values from this file should work per dir basis too.